 Task 2.
-Technical Review of Existing Code and Recommendations document consistent with overall City policies, including the goals of the Comprehensive Plan.
-Provide a review based on discussions with and feedback received from code administrators and code users including City Staff, design professionals, and the local development community.
+Technical Review of Existing Code and Recommendations

+Conduct a technical review to evaluate the strengths and limitations of the current Title 21 Zoning and Planning Code and make preliminary recommendations for updating and making the document consistent with overall City policies, including the goals of the Comprehensive Plan.
+Provide a review based on discussions with and feedback received from code administrators and code users including City staff, design professionals, and the local development community.
 The Project Team should also draw from its planning experience with other communities and knowledge of land use regulatory tools.
 The review should evaluate the suitability of the existing Zoning and Planning Code by determining deficiencies and inadequate elements that may create inconsistent interpretations.
 Submit a diagnostic report that also identifies the steps required to make the Zoning and Planning Code consistent with existing practices in the City, as well as national best practices.